George Walpole, 3rd Earl of Orford

-George Walpole, 3rd Earl of Orford (2 April 1730 – 5 December 1791) was a British administrator, politician, and peer.
+George Walpole, 3rd Earl of Orford (2 April 1730 – 5 December 1791), was a British administrator, politician, and peer.

 Life

-Lord Orford was the only child of the 2nd Earl of Orford and his wife Margaret Rolle, Baroness Clinton in her own right.
+Lord Orford was the only child of the 2nd Earl of Orford and his wife Margaret Rolle, who was Baroness Clinton in her own right.
 His parents separated shortly after his birth.
-His father's mistress, Hannah Norsa, a celebrated singer and actress at Covent Garden, took up residence at Houghton Hall from 1736 until his father's death.
-Orford's mother married again in 1751 and was buried at Leghorn (Livorno) in 1781, "a woman of very singular character and considered half mad".
+His father's mistress, Hannah Norsa, a celebrated singer and actress at Covent Garden, took up residence at Houghton Hall from 1736 until his father's death in 1751.
+Orford's mother married again that year and was buried at Leghorn (Livorno) in 1781, "a woman of very singular character and considered half mad".

-Resident at Houghton Hall in Norfolk, between 1751 and 1791 he served as High Steward of King's Lynn, recently but by then no longer the nation's third most important port because of the expansion of transatlantic trade from the west coast, and also High Steward of Yarmouth, then a major fishing port.

-He was Lord Lieutenant of Norfolk from 1757 and was appointed Colonel of the Norfolk Militia in 1759.
-He also served as a Lord of the Bedchamber to King George II until the latter's death, and then to King George III until 1782.

 On his father's death, 31 March 1751, he succeeded as 3rd Earl of Orford.
 On the death of his mother in 1781 he became the sixteenth Baron Clinton.

-An intended marriage to an heiress, Margaret Nicoll was disrupted by his uncle Lord Walpole of Wolterton.
+An intended marriage to an heiress, Margaret Nicoll, was disrupted by his uncle Lord Walpole of Wolterton.
 Instead, Margaret married the Duke of Chandos.

+Resident at Houghton Hall in Norfolk between 1751 and 1791, he served as High Steward of King's Lynn, recently (but by then no longer) the nation's third-most important port because of the expansion of transatlantic trade from the west coast, and also High Steward of Yarmouth, then a major fishing port.
+He also served as a Lord of the Bedchamber to King George II until the latter's death, and then to King George III until 1782.